 - Now, every time a connected on the same network device pings this URL when the game is active, the event will be executed!
 So simple!
 Again, to test you smart event, ping the URL directly from your mobile phone (since your phone is connected on the same network)

-To see how you send instruction through an Arduino please follow this tutorial
+To see how you send an instruction through an Arduino please follow this tutorial

-To see how you send instruction through a Raspberry Pi please follow this tutorial
+To see how you send an instruction through a Raspberry Pi please follow this tutorial

 2.How to send instructions to a controller